-An exciting and unique opportunity to hear from Sophie Bostock, a Sleep Evangelist on a mission who will be discussing the importance of regular sleep-wake patterns for health, performance and wellbeing as well as sharing strategies for anyone preparing to sleep in extreme environments.
+It was an exciting and unique opportunity to hear from Sophie Bostock, a Sleep Evangelist on a mission who discussed the importance of regular sleep-wake patterns for health, performance and wellbeing as well as sharing strategies for anyone preparing to sleep in extreme environments.

-We are delighted to welcome Sophie to our 9th annual World Extreme Medicine Conference this October in Edinburgh.
-As a passionate advocate for the importance of sleep for health and wellbeing, she brings with her an enormous amount of knowledge and experience around the science of sleep and performance.
-Plus, Sophie will also be sharing her exciting challenge where she will be rowing 2,400 miles across the Pacific in 2021; to get up close and personal with sleep loss and circadian disruption and experiencing first-hand how athletes cope with extreme sleep deprivation in endurance sports.
+We were delighted to welcome Sophie to our 9th annual Virtual World Extreme Medicine Conference in October 2020.
+As a passionate advocate for the importance of sleep for health and wellbeing, she brought with her an enormous amount of knowledge and experience around the science of sleep and performance.
+Plus, Sophie also be shared her exciting challenge where she will be rowing 2,400 miles across the Pacific in 2021; to get up close and personal with sleep loss and circadian disruption and experiencing first-hand how athletes cope with extreme sleep deprivation in endurance sports.

 As today’s frenetic 24/7 world becomes more challenging, psychological resilience is key and with science behind her Sophie argues that sleep holds the key.
 Sleep loss interferes with all of the critical components of resilience and problem solving, a key factor when dealing with medicine, especially in the extremes.